ProFormA/proformaxml/Whitepaper_Introduction.md

 tool can be exported and imported into another tool.

 The format contains three main parts: <b>task</b>, <b>submission</b> and <b>response</b> which are each described in a separate document.

+(Because of the length of this whitepaper, it can be helpful to use a userscript that collapses markdown.)

 ## Internationalization